 If you have made any changes to your chimney or fireplace, or if there is a sale or a transfer of the property, then you’ll need to have a Level Two inspection done.
 At this level, you’ll get all the elements of a Level One inspection, plus a video inspection so that we can get a closer look at what’s going on in the inside of your chimney.
 During this inspection, we will snake a video camera down your chimney so that we can determine if there has been any damage since your last inspection.
 Using a video camera allows us to access areas of your chimney system that we might not usually be able to see clearly.

 If, during the course of the video inspection, we find that there has been damage to your chimney, it will indicate that we need to do a Level Three inspection.
 One way that your chimney might have been damaged is through a chimney fire.
 You might think that a chimney fire would be an obvious event, but in most cases that isn’t true.
 Most chimney fires don’t get that far because there isn’t enough oxygen in the chimney to keep the fire going.
 This is dangerous because there may be damage to the interior of the chimney that could cause more damage if left unchecked.

-If you’re looking to have your chimney video inspected, give Old Dominion Chimney Service a call.
+If you’re looking to have your chimney video inspected, give Old Dominion Chimneys a call.
 We have the video equipment to do a thorough job and make sure that your chimney is free from damage.
 If we find anything, we can set up an appointment to get your chimney back up and running so that your family is safe and sound.